Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Method details

 \subsection{Scene optimization}

-During scene optimization, we take the retrieved objects, initial object pose estimates, and optimize the placements so that the relationships in the scene graph is respected.
+During scene optimization, we take the retrieved objects, initial object pose estimates, and optimize the placements so that the relationships in the scene graph are respected.
+In addition to support relations described in the scene graph, we further establish an adherence relationship between each object on the floor and potential walls using a heuristic algorithm that judging whether the closest distance from the object's surface center to a candidate wall is within a predefined threshold.
+We hence also optimize object position and rotation based on both the support and adherence relationship.
 In the main paper, we described the different stages of optimization.
 Here we provide more details on how support is enforced while ensuring there is sufficient space, and no inter-penetrations.

-\mypara{Support.} A key relationship is that of support, for which we want to ensure that the each object is properly place in contact with their supporting object.
+\mypara{Support.} A key relationship is that of support, for which we want to ensure that each object is properly placed in contact with their supporting object.
 To do so, for each object in our database, we precompute candidate \emph{support surfaces} by identifying roughly planar surfaces on the object.
 Based on estimated initial object poses and the scene graph $\mathbf{G}$ describing object relationships, for each a pair of interacting objects, we compute a pair of contact surface from the supported object and support surface from the supporting object.
-The support surface is determined by selecting the surface with the minimal distance to the centre of the supported object.
+The support surface is determined by selecting the surface with the minimal distance to the center of the supported object.
 The contact surface is selected to be the one having the closest direction with the support direction.

 \mypara{Space.} Particularly for the \textit{Space} stage, we define a \emph{supporting volume} for each object by extruding its identified support surface to an extent hitting another surface in the vertical direction.
 An object is properly supported only if it does not exceed the bounds of its corresponding supporting volume.
 We formulate the term $e_{\text{vol}}$ as the sum of distance from the corners of the contact surface to the sides of the supporting volume and the vertical distance between the centers of the object bounding box and the supporting volume.